Comparison

 You Are Budget-Conscious

 For small businesses watching every dollar, the math is straightforward.
-Parsli's [Growth plan at $49/month](/pricing) processes up to 1,000 pages — enough for most small businesses.
-That same workload would cost **$500–$2,000/month** with a VA, according to [Intuit / ICIC research on small business AI savings](https://colorwhistle.com/artificial-intelligence-statistics-for-small-business/).
+Parsli's 1,000-page plan at $69/month is enough for most small businesses (and you can start free with 10 pages on signup).
+That same workload would cost $500–$2,000/month with a VA, according to Intuit / ICIC research on small business AI savings.

 Data Goes to a Spreadsheet or CRM